CAIN Web Service

 Status: Garda Siochana (GS), Killed by: Irish Republican Army (IRA)

-Shot during attempted armed robbery at post office, Drumcree, County Meath.
+Shot during armed robbery at post office, Drumcree, County Meath.

 Status: Civilian (Civ), Killed by: Royal Ulster Constabulary (RUC)